lambdablockchain/lambda-node/doc/dnsseed-policy.md

   and not sell or transfer control of the DNS seed.
 Any hosting services contracted by the operator are equally expected to uphold these expectations.
-1. The DNS seed results must consist exclusively of fairly selected and functioning Bitcoin nodes from the public network to the best of the operator's understanding and capability.
+1. The DNS seed results must consist exclusively of fairly selected and functioning Lambda nodes from the public network to the best of the operator's understanding and capability.
 2. For the avoidance of doubt, the results may be randomized but must not single-out any group of hosts to receive different results unless due to an urgent technical necessity and disclosed.
 3. The results may not be served with a DNS TTL of less than one minute.
-4. Any logging of DNS queries should be only that which is necessary for the operation of the service or urgent health of the Bitcoin network and must not be retained longer than necessary nor disclosed to any third party.
+4. Any logging of DNS queries should be only that which is necessary for the operation of the service or urgent health of the Lambda network and must not be retained longer than necessary nor disclosed to any third party.
 5. Information gathered as a result of the operators node-spidering